CodinSupreme/File-Sharing-Application/README.md

 # Connecting with another Computer
 Click the 'Hotspot' button to host.

-Enter IP address of the host shown at the status bar e.g '192.168.1.1' at the Entry below the username Click on the 'WIFI' button to connect to the host.
+Enter IP address of the host shown at the status bar e.g '192.168.1.1' at the Entry below the username.
+Click on the 'WIFI' button to connect to the host.

 # Selecting and Sharing Files